opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 GET _tasks
 ```

 By including a task ID, you can get information specific to a particular task.
-Note that a task's ID consists of the node's identifying string and the task's numerical ID.
+Note that a task's ID consists of a node's identifying string and the task's numerical ID.
 For example, if your node's identifying string is `nodestring` and the task's numerical ID is `1234`, then your task's ID is `nodestring:1234`.
+You can find this information by running the `_tasks` API.

 ```
 GET _tasks/<task_id>